-Day 3 started by reading and inoculating the cells produced the day before with samples taken at the fish farm.
-Followed by a presentation on "Use of cell culture in fish virology".
-After the coffee break practical demonstration of titration procedures, reading plates and calculating virus titres was conducted in the wet laboratory of DTU Aqua.
+After lunch all participants were gathered in teaching laboratories and were involved in activities such as reading and inoculating the cells produced the day before with samples taken at the fish farm.
+The practical activities were followed by a presentation given by Niels Jørgen Olesen on "Use of cell culture in fish virology".
+After the coffee break practical demonstration of titration procedures, reading plates and calculating virus titres was conducted in the laboratory of DTU Aqua and supervised by Niccoló Vendramin.
+During this long session in the afternoon the participants were divided in two groups, while one group was proceeding with the activities in the laboratory the other group was taken for a tour of the institute showing the laboratory facilities and tank facilities of the EURL.